-James Pease is a Reader in Leukocyte Biology within the Leukocyte Biology Section of the National Heart and Lung Institute of Imperial College and is a principal investigator within the Medical Research Council/Asthma UK Centre in Allergic Mechanisms of Asthma and the British Heart Foundation Centre of Research Excellence.
+James Pease is a Reader in Leukocyte Biology within the Inflammation, Repair and Development section of the National Heart and Lung Institute (NHLI) of Imperial College.
+He is also a principal investigator within the Medical Research Council/Asthma UK Centre in Allergic Mechanisms of Asthma and the British Heart Foundation Centre of Research Excellence.

 James completed his BSc in Biochemistry at the University of Manchester before moving to the University of Sheffield where he studied for a PhD in the Department of Molecular Biology and Biotechnology.
 His PhD thesis concerned the characterization of the cell surface receptor for the complement fragment C5a and lead to a keen interest in the role of G protein-coupled receptors (GPCRs) involved in immunity.
 After completing a 4-year post-doctoral stint within the same department at the University of Sheffield, James moved to the laboratory of Dr Philip Murphy at the National Institutes of Health in Bethesda, Maryland, where he commenced studies on the recently discovered family of chemokine receptors.
 There he developed methodologies to examine the structure/function relationships of the receptors, identifying key domains of the proteins which were involved in binding both chemokine ligands and also HIV-1 envelope proteins.

-James makes a significant contribution to undergraduate teaching within the Faculty of Medicine and was awarded his Certificate in Advanced Studies in Learning and Teaching by the college in 2002.
-He is currently Deputy Theme leader of the Molecules, Cells and Disease of the year 1 MBBS programme and also acts as course leader for the metabolism component.
+James makes a significant contribution to undergraduate teaching within the Faculty of Medicine and was awarded his Certificate in Advanced Studies in Learning and Teaching (CASLAT) by the college in 2002.
+He is module lead for the Principles of Medicine (PoM) module which is the primary module in Phase Ia of the revised MBBS curriculum.
+James is also lead for module 3 of the BSc in Immunity and Infection within Phase II of the MBBS degree.
 He also sits on the editorial board of the publication Journal of Innate Immunity.

 et al., 2019, Pulmonary environmental cues drive group 2 innate lymphoid cell dynamics in mice and humans, Science Immunology, Vol:4, ISSN:2470-9468